Probing the bubble interior with entanglement entropy and bulk-cone singularities: Details on the computation of bulk-cone singularities

 \paragraph{Step 1: starting from the AdS boundary.} The radial almost-null geodesic at constant $v=0$ is pushed away from the singularity $r=0$ (see, \eg Ref.~\cite{Fidkowski:2003nf}) before reaching the shell.
 In particular, the geodesic is reflected as a curve at constant $u = u_1$ coordinate, determined by \beq u_{1} = -2 r^*_o (0) \, , \eeq where $u_1$ stands for step 1 of the present calculation.
 Next, we follow this almost-null geodesic from the singularity towards larger values of the radial coordinate, until it meets the domain wall at $r= R_{\rm static}$ and time $T_o^{(1)}$ from the outside geometry.
 By exploiting the fact that $u$ is constant along the almost-null geodesic (located in the exterior geometry), we obtain \beq T_o^{(1)} = u_1 + R^*_{o} \, , \qquad \text{where} \quad R^*_{o} \equiv r^*_o(R_{\rm static}) \, . \eeq Next, we use the identity \eqref{eq:matching_genD} -- only valid in the case of a static bubble -- to obtain the time coordinate $T_i^{(1)}$ at the intersection with the domain wall on the interior side \beq T_i^{(1)} = \bar{F} \, T_o^{(1)} \, , \qquad \text{where} \quad \bar{F} \equiv \sqrt{\frac{f_o(R_{\rm static})}{f_i(R_{\rm static})}} \, . \eeq The choice of the $+$ sign in \eqref{eq:matching_genD} follows from the fact that the orientation of the Killing vector needs to be the same on both sides of the domain wall, as we impose below.

-\paragraph{Step 2: entering the bubble.} To determine the trajectory of the almost-null geodesic after it intersects the domain wall, \textit{we require that the integral curves of the bulk Killing vector $\partial_t$ are continuous across the domain wall}.
-When the bubble geometry is composed by a dS interior (as considered in Ref.~\cite{Auzzi:2023qbm}), the bulk Killing vectors on the left and right sides of the domain wall are oriented in the same direction because the relevant region of spacetime is located behind (or beyond) an event horizon in both geometries.
-When the interior geometry is AdS, in order to keep the integral curves of the Killing vector $\partial_t$ continuous, we need to flip its orientation on the left side of the domain wall.
-Reversing the time coordinate is equivalent to exchanging the null coordinates $u,v$.
-For the above reasons, the null coordinates in the interior geometry are oriented in the same way either in the AdS or dS cases.
+\paragraph{Step 2: entering the bubble.} \rep{To determine the trajectory of the almost-null geodesic after it intersects the domain wall, we require that the bulk Killing vector $\partial_t$ is continuous across the domain wall.
+By imposing this requirement, we find that the definition of the null coordinates $u,v$ in the interior geometry needs to be the same for both dS and AdS vacuum solutions.
+From now on, we will work assuming that the null coordinates are oriented according to fig.~\ref{fig:orientation_null_coord}.}

 As a consequence of this reasoning, the almost-null geodesic, that was at constant $u$ in the exterior geometry, is instead at constant $v$ in the interior.
 The value $v= v_2$ is obtained by evaluating the null coordinate at $r=R_{\rm static}$ in the interior geometry.
 We find \beq v_2 = T_i^{(1)} + R_{i}^* = \bar{F} \le u_1 + R_{o}^* \ri + R^*_{i} \, , \qquad \text{where} \quad R^*_{i} \equiv r^*_i(R_{\rm static}) \, , \eeq where we used eqs.~\eqref{eq:To1_staticbubble}--\eqref{eq:Ti1_staticbubble} in the last step.
 In general, this almost-null trajectory reaches a region of the interior geometry where it is reflected as a curve at constant $u=u_2$ after reaching $r=0$, corresponding to the center in the AdS case (or to the south pole in the dS case).
 In both cases, the tortoise coordinate satisfies $r^*_i(0)=0$, therefore we can express the value of $u_2$ in a unified way as \beq u_2 = v_2 \, . \eeq This almost-null geodesic meets the domain wall at the radial coordinate $r=R_{\rm static}$ with time coordinate $T_i^{(2)}$ such that \beq T_i^{(2)} = u_2 + R^*_i \, . \eeq Using the identity~\eqref{eq:matching_genD}, we obtain the value of the time coordinate on the exterior side of the domain wall: \beq T_o^{(2)} = \frac{1}{\bar{F}} \, T_i^{(2)} \, . \eeq